CarolinaKra/Carolina_Portfolio/README.md

 * Project 6: Blockchain Development
 * Project 7: Influence Of Video Conferences

-## Project 1: Understading the raw material and production process effects in the product viscosity curve
+## Project 1: Understading the raw material and production process effects in the product characteristics.
 ### Solving a real business problem
 * Created a model which was composed of two different models to understand the relationship between the raw materials properties and the production process with the product characteristics.
 * The company was having high defect rates which make her loose money.